VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 </details>

 ### Global Variables
 To store the memory address from the SSN of the respective native function, and also to be able to provide the memory address later for the assembly code in the ``syscalls.asm`` file, we declare a global variable for each SSN address, which is declared as a DWORD.
-Also in this case in the direct- or indirect syscall poc of this chapter, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.
+Also in this case in the indirect syscall poc of this chapter, this code is implemented only for the native function ``NtAllocateVirtualMemory`` and must be completed by the workshop attendee based on the code scheme for ``NtAllocateVirtualMemory`` which can be seen in the code section below.

 <details>
 <summary>Code</summary>